developer-zebra/developer-zebra-site/src/ekd/1-4/guide/usage/index.md

  <img alt="" style="height:150px" src="EKD_14_set_default_layout.png"/>
 10. **Click "Save Project" to create a project file for deployment**.

-> **NOTE: The default layout feature requires Enterprise Keyboard 3.4 or later on the device**.
+> **NOTE: Setting the default layout from EKD requires Enterprise Keyboard 3.4 or later on the device**.

 -----